|Begin Date||Last Day to Enroll||Last Day for 100% Refund||Payment Due Date||Last Day to Withdraw||End Date|

 Delinquent student accounts may be assigned to a collection agency and receive possible legal action.
 The collection agency may report the account to one or more of the national credit bureaus.

 Financial aid will be disbursed after the add/drop period deadline.
 If a student has a credit balance after all financial aid has been disbursed the account, they may be eligible for a financial aid refund.
 Students may receive their refund in the following ways:

-The direct deposit will expedite the receipt of refunds which will be deposited into bank accounts within three days after the refund process and eliminated the possibility of lost checks through mailing or waiting in line at the Business Office.
+Direct deposit will expedite the receipt of refunds which will be deposited into bank accounts within three days after the refund process and eliminates the possibility of lost checks through mailing or waiting in line at the Business Office.

 Students may receive their 1098-T Tuition Tax Statement beginning in January of each calendar year.
 Each 1098-T will be mailed to the student’s permanent address on file unless the student grants electronic consent to receive it through their MyCSC Dashboard.

 Click on the link below for instruction on how to grant consent to receive your 1098-T electronically.